Phil Walls, RPh

 Chief Clinical Officer

 Two years on, the COVID-19 pandemic continues to impact society, including our injured workforce.
-Last year, we drew attention to patients who are dealing with residual effects of the pandemic, a phenomenon known as post-Covid-19 syndrome, or “long COVID”.
-Along with the list of effects we discussed, there is a growing understanding of the complex behavioral health issues that many long COVID sufferers are facing.
+Last year, we drew attention to patients who are dealing with long-term effects of the pandemic, a phenomenon known as post-Covid-19 syndrome, or “long COVID”.
+Along with the list of effects we discussed, there is a growing understanding of the complex behavioral health issues that many people with long COVID are facing.

 Fatigue, sleep disturbances, anxiety, and depression are the primary conditions being reported by patients dealing with some form of complications related to a COVID-19 diagnosis.
 In fact, it is estimated that prevalence of psychological or neurological symptoms six months after contracting the disease may range from 2 – 10% of patients up to 30%.
 These patients are a complex mixture, including some who have spent time in an intensive care setting and were then discharged into a rehab facility, as well as those who are seeking help for behavioral problems months after recovering from less severe cases.